ROBINWOOD MUSIC RETREATS

 To send money via Paypal, log in to your PayPal account, click Send Money at the top of the page, and fill out the form to send money to a friend: email@example.com.
 There is NO fee for this method if you sign up for PayPal – which is also free.
 Your PayPal account deducts funds directly from your checking account.

 For further info, give us a shout:

 Click on a question below to view the answer.

 I have never been to a music camp before.
 What can I expect will go on during the classes?

 The group sessions are the centerpiece of the weekend, but there’s also plenty of free time built into the schedule, for whatever you want to use it for: hanging out and relaxing, practicing on your own, getting together with me for individual attention if you like, jamming with your fellow campers or whatever.
 And fun musical stuff every evening.

-We do four two-and-half-hour group sessions over the weekend, two each day (with breaks as needed!), plenty of time for going deep as a group into all the topics we want to explore: improving technique, getting better tone, developing one’s ear and musical instincts, creating interesting arrangements, and whatever else we choose to tackle.
+We do three two-and-half-hour group sessions over the weekend, two on Saturday and one on Sunday (with breaks as needed!), and one final follow-up session Sunday afternoon – plenty of time for going deep as a group into all the topics we want to explore: improving technique, getting better tone, developing one’s ear and musical instincts, creating interesting arrangements, and whatever else we choose to tackle.
 I come in with material prepared based on my past experience leading group workshops, but I’m also ready and willing to go off in other directions depending on what folks want and need.